Subshifts with sparse traces: Definitions

-Patterns with domain $\{i\} \times \Z$ are called \emph{columns} and ones with domain $\Z \times \{i\}$ are called \emph{rows}.
+Two-dimensional patterns with domain $\{i\} \times \Z$ are called \emph{columns} and ones with domain $\Z \times \{i\}$ are called \emph{rows}.
 We identify rows and columns with one-dimensional configurations in an obvious way.
-The \emph{projective subdynamics} of a subshift $X \subset \Sigma^{\Z^2}$ is the set of configurations $y \in \Sigma^\Z$ such that $y$ is a row in a point of $X$.
-We mostly stay in the two-dimensional case, but for $\Z^d$-subshifts, by projective subdynamics we mean the one-dimensional subshift on the first axis; in particular one-dimensional subshifts are their own projective subdynamics.
+The \emph{(horizontal) trace} of a subshift $X \subset \Sigma^{\Z^2}$ is the set of configurations $y \in \Sigma^\Z$ such that $y$ is a row in a point of $X$, and the row $y$ defined by $y_j = x_{j,i}$ is denoted by $x_i$.
+The trace is a $\Z$-subshift.
+We mostly stay in the two-dimensional case, but for $\Z^d$-subshifts, by the trace we mean the one-dimensional subshift whose configurations are seen on the first axis; in particular one-dimensional subshifts are their own traces.
+On occasion, we refer to traces in other rational directions, and the meaning should be clear (configurations seen along stripes).

-The projective subdynamics is not the same as the dynamical system obtained by considering a subaction by a subgroup of $\Z^2$ -- the projective subdynamics is always expansive, but subactions need not be.
-Note that the projective subdynamics is not a conjugacy-invariant, but most properties of the projective subdynamics that are of interest to us -- for example, sparseness, boundedness, countability and points being eventually zero -- are.
+The trace is not the same as the dynamical system obtained by considering a subaction by a subgroup of $\Z^2$ -- the trace is a one-dimensional subshift, thus always expansive, but subactions need not be.
+Note that the trace is not a conjugacy-invariant, but most properties of the trace that are of interest to us -- for example, sparseness, boundedness, countability and points being eventually zero -- are.